PascalMarechal/cpphttp/README.md

     ./build.sh
 ```

-You can also compile tests with libraries with :
+You can compile tests with libraries with :
 ```bash
     ./build.sh dev
 ```

-You can also compile tests only with :
+You can compile tests only with :
 ```bash
     ./build.sh test
 ```